 - 1.18 Hambleton District Council's first Local Development Scheme (LDS) and came into effect on 15 March 2005.
-A new revised LDS to reflect the full Local Plan review was published in November 2018 (Hambleton Latest LDS) - 1.19 It should also be noted that the Planning Act 2008 in Section 180 and subsequently the Localism Act 2011, with regard to Local Development Documents, removed the requirements for both Supplementary Planning Documents and the Statement of Community Involvement to be specified in the Local Development Scheme.
+A new revised LDS to reflect production of the Local Plan review was published in December 2019 (Hambleton - Latest LDS) - 1.19 It should also be noted that the Planning Act 2008 in Section 180 and subsequently the Localism Act 2011, with regard to Local Development Documents, removed the requirements for both Supplementary Planning Documents and the Statement of Community Involvement to be specified in the Local Development Scheme.
 However for completeness, progress on both is set out in this report.